-The Greening Campaign is a national movement to motivate people to reduce their energy consumption and therefore lower their personal and community carbon footprint.
-The campaign is the brainchild of Terena Plowright, a resident of Petersfield in Hampshire who wanted to make a difference.
-The campaign is great fun’, Terena says.
+The Greening Campaign was a national movement to motivate people to reduce their energy consumption and therefore lower their personal and community carbon footprint.
+The campaign was the brainchild of Terena Plowright, a resident of Petersfield in Hampshire who wanted to make a difference.
+The campaign is great fun’, Terena said.
 ‘It gives the community a way to work together to tackle Climate Change and makes it a positive experience instead of a nightmare’.

-The campaign was so successful that since then many other villages and towns throughout the UK are now joining together to begin to address reducing their CO2 emissions and reducing the amount of water they waste.
+The campaign was so successful that since then many other villages and towns throughout the UK have joined together to begin to address reducing their CO2 emissions and reducing the amount of water they waste.

-Phase 1 is designed to get everyone in a community to take the first small steps to being ‘green’.
-We want people to do this en masse: lots of people making small changes makes a big difference and then everyone can take on slightly bigger challenges later together!
+Phase 1 was designed to get everyone in a community to take the first small steps to being ‘green’.
+We wanted people to do this en masse: lots of people making small changes makes a big difference and then everyone can take on slightly bigger challenges later together!